dojo/docs/dojox/form/Uploader.rst

  - **reset** Clears the list of selected files.
  - **getFileList** Returns an array of objects representing the file data.

-Technically, the Uploader does not have any public methods.
-When using the plugins however, the following methods will be available:
+When using a plugin, the following methods will be available:

  - **upload** This method uploads the files and any data passed as an argument.
  - **submit** This method uploads the files and if a form element is passed as an argument, it is converted into a JavaScript object.